o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/bookmarks.md

 1. In the **Bookmarks** window, you can do the following:
    + Search for the bookmark name.
-   + Double\-click a bookmark and then enter a new name.
+   + Double-click a bookmark and then enter a new name.
    + Click **Create** to add a bookmark at your current location.
    + Select a bookmark and then click **Delete** to remove it.
    + Assign up to nine keyboard shortcuts for your bookmarks.
 To move to a bookmark that does not have an assigned keyboard shortcut, click the bookmark in the **Bookmarks** pane.
-   + Double\-click a shortcut and then select a new number.
+   + Double-click a shortcut and then select a new number.
 **Note**
 If you specify a number for a shortcut that a previous shortcut already uses (for example, 5), a dialog box appears.
 If you want to replace the previous shortcut, click **Yes**.